MLanguage/mlang/README.md

 ## Formal semantics

-The `formal_semantics` folder contains two separate formalizations for the core of the M language, that roughly corresponds to the `Mvg` internal representation in Mlang.
+The `formal_semantics` folder contains two separate formalizations for the core of the M language, that roughly corresponds to the `Mir` internal representation in Mlang.
 The reference formalization is the Coq one, in file `semantique.v`.
 The F* formalization is a proof of concept.